 What’s noticeable is that the grant extension is claimed to cover the self-employed to September, but that is a five month period starting in May and the grant only provides for 3 months’ average profits.
 This approach also didn’t go unnoticed by the self-employed last year when September and October were essentially missed.
 Those who pay themselves a salary and dividends through their own company will continue not to be covered by the scheme and will only be covered for their company salary by the Coronavirus Job Retention Scheme if they are operating PAYE schemes.
 This is another unfortunate gap that continues.

-This will not support all Self-Employed, including the newly Self-Employed, and there will be some earning more than the £50,000 cap which will still be impacted.
-However, the Government has also provided the following support for the Self-Employed;
+This will not support all Self-Employed and there will be some earning more than the £50,000 cap which will still be impacted.
+However, other support for the Self-Employed is available;

 HMRC are seeing an increase in scam emails, calls and texts.
 If someone gets in touch claiming to be from HMRC, saying that financial help can be claimed or that a tax refund is owed, and asks you to click on a link or to give information such as your name, credit card or bank details, please do not respond.

 Read our latest article on staying safe against scammers.